iosdecal/APILab/README.md

     when a user plays the song, clicks next or makes any request to our API.
 You will not be editing this class.
   * The other files are just supporting files.
 The abover three are the most important for this lab.

-* TODO
+## TODO
   This is supposed to be a fast and easy lab so we can give you more time to work on your custom app and ask questions about it.
-  So you will only be editing two files.
 If you try running the app right now, it will crash.
 To make it run, do the following in the following classes:
  * Track.swift
    * For this class, you will be processing the data that is returned by the API.
 As such, it is recommended that you start